 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-On May 12, 2018 (on World Migratory Bird Day), the City of Altoona along with the Gaylord Nelson Audubon Society of northwestern Wisconsin (and other groups) are hosting Altoona’s an event in the River Prairie Development.
+On June 16, 2018, the City of Altoona along with the Gaylord Nelson Audubon Society of northwestern Wisconsin (and other groups) are hosting Altoona’s an event in the River Prairie Development.
 This event will promote the education and awareness of birds and nature.
 This event will consist of various speakers, birding, bird related activities, a juried art contest, and a photography contest.
 This event is currently being planned and is developing rapidly.
 Our event will be in sync with the IMBD theme of the Year of the Bird, with themes of conservation and art present.